ionic-team/ionic-framework/packages/migrate/README.md

 2. Select the migrations whose version range applies.
 A project already on the target major selects nothing, so a finished migration doesn't run again.
 3. Apply the auto-fixes and collect the report-only findings.
+4. Print a grouped summary of what was fixed and what's left for you.
-4. Format the changed files with the project's own Prettier, so the AST-based edits come out as clean diffs.
+5. Format the changed files with the project's own Prettier, so the AST-based edits come out as clean diffs.
 Pass `--no-format` to skip it.
-5. Print a grouped summary of what was fixed and what's left for you.
+6. Reinstall dependencies (using the lockfile's package manager) so `node_modules` matches the bumped `package.json`.
+Pass `--no-install` to skip it, then reinstall yourself before starting the app.

 Transforms use `ts-morph` to locate nodes for TypeScript and TSX, and a small quote-aware scanner for HTML and Vue templates, so it doesn't touch string